Robbing The Link Vault orange

 If you run or own a website, youā€™ll need a backlink strategy to increase traffic to it.

-However, one of the hardest parts about link building is finding websites that are open to linking to you.
+However, one of the hardest parts about developing a successful link-building campaign is finding websites that are open to linking to you.

 Many website owners simply ignore outreach requests, and it's no use contacting sites if thatā€™s their policy.